 What it Cost

-Accommodation is €50 a night including continental breakfast, a two course evening meal is €15 per person and with our drinks on top we paid a total of just €91 for the three of us.
+Accommodation at Hidden Valley starts at €50 a night including continental breakfast.
+A two course evening meal is €15 per person and with our drinks on top we paid a total of just €91 for the three of us.